martin-olivier/ZiAPI/README.md

 ### :rocket: Fetch ZiAPI using CMake

-Add the following content to your CMakeLists to fetch the project and include the API headers:
+Add the following content to your CMakeLists to fetch the API and include its header files in your project:
 ```cmake
 include(ExternalProject)